-• Literacy rates for various age groups are not encouraging at all, let alone the gender disparity that exists in the district.
+- Literacy rates for various age groups are not encouraging at all, let alone the gender disparity that exists in the district.
 Quality of education may also be not good though exact data is not available.
 Girls' education in the district needs proper and immediate attention, because there are only very few educational institutions for girls.
 For instance, there are only 25 girls' middle schools and 17 girls' high schools in whole district.
 There is lack of female teachers due to the low level of education in the district.
 The female teachers who come from outside the district have problems relating to transport and accommodation.
-Girls' education is an issue of vital concern.

-Most of the school buildings have been located based on political influence instead of community needs.

-Non-formal education should be promoted to enhance literacy levels as it is cheaper option to education illiterate

-Political and religious leaders should motivate people to get their children enrolled in schools, wherever available.
+Girls' education is an issue of vital concern. - Most of the school buildings have been located based on political influence instead of community needs.
+Rationalization of school construction is, therefore, needed to boost school participation rates. - Non-formal education should be promoted to enhance literacy levels as it is cheaper option to education illiterate - Political and religious leaders should motivate people to get their children enrolled in schools, wherever available. - Efforts should be made to use existing schools infrastructure to its maximum capacity.